One Pot Tuscan Farro Soup with White Beans and Kale

 • 12 cups (96 ounces) low-sodium vegetable broth

 • 6 packed cups dark leafy greens of your choice, roughly chopped (Kale is my favorite to use.
-You can also use escarole, chard, or spinach)
+You can also use spinach, escarole, or chard)

 Instructions

-3. Add tomato paste and red pepper flakes, and cook until paste is slightly darkened, about 1 minute.
+• Add tomato paste and red pepper flakes, and saute for 1 minute.

 Notes